gnshb/salome-mcp/README.md

 1. Start SALOME
 2. In GUI: `Tools -> PLugins -> MCP Bridge -> Start (default)`
 3. Open your agent and prompt to ping salome.
 The agent should use `check_salome_status` and return success
 4. The agent should now be able to make tool calls based on your prompts.
-Check samples at the end of the repo
+Check [samples](#samples)
 5. End session with `MCP Bridge -> Stop`

 ## Tool Coverage